doctest/doctest/doc/markdown/configuration.md

 Since all ```THROWS_WITH``` assertions depend on doctest functionality which is not available when [**```DOCTEST_CONFIG_DISABLE```**](#doctest_config_disable) is defined (stringification), they will still unconditionally return ```false```.

 This can be defined both globally and in specific source files only.

+### **```DOCTEST_CONFIG_NO_CONTRADICTING_INLINE```**

+Some functions in doctest are marked with both `inline` and a compiler specific no-inline attribute.
+This is done because they need to be weak symbols (inline) so that they can be defined in multiple compilation units, but they should not actually be inlined as a compiler optimization as that would degrade compilation speed.

+However, this is known to cause some issues with a few compilers with hard to suppress warnings.
+This flag disables the use of the no-inline attribute in order to suppress the warning if your build requires that.

 ---------------